 4. Roasted Balsamic Brussels Sprouts

-Deliciously crispy on the outside and soft on the inside, these sprouts make for a great Thanksgiving side dish.
+Deliciously crispy on the outside and soft on the inside, these sprouts make for a tasty Thanksgiving side dish.

 - 2 pounds of brussels sprouts, trimmed (A note about the size of brussels sprouts – look for sprouts about one to two inches in diameter with tightly bound leaves.
 If you end up with a mix of large and small sprouts, cut the large ones in half or quarters to match the other sprouts to ensure even cooking.)